 Fancy trying something new this month?
 Glasgow is brimming with new openings.
-From sensational seafood and steak to some of the best Indian street food, you’ll be spoilt for choice when it comes to picking your next culinary adventure.
-So, without further ado, here’s our guide to some of the very best new restaurants, bars and cafés to try in Glasgow this April.
+From sensational Sunday roasts to some of the best Cantonese street food, from mouth-watering cocktails to wine lists of your dreams, you’ll be spoilt for choice when it comes to picking your next adventure.
+So, without further ado, here’s our guide to some of the very best new restaurants, bars and cafés to try in Glasgow this winter 2023.

 The Loveable Rogue is one of the best new restaurants in town and is one of the hippest gastropubs in Glasgow, opened its second location in the city’s East End.
 Diners are able to enjoy a wide variety of homemade comfort foods, locally brewed beers and wine at the newly opened community spot.
 While the West End branch menu is designed for all hours of the day, the new East End location will focus on breakfast and brunch, as well as their famous Rogue’s Roast Sundays.